erbecerra/HappyHabits/designDocuments/userStories.md

 As a user I want to be able to see all my pokemon to see all of my completed goals.

+### Delete/Edit Goals

+As a user I want to be able to edit or remove goals that I no longer want